 Ingredients

-- 2 tsp dark amber maple syrup pure
+- 2 teaspoon dark amber maple syrup pure

 - 1-2 pints organic strawberries with or without stem